vippsas/vipps-solutions/vending-machines/qr-to-merchant-site-payment-only.md

 ### Step 2: The customer scans the code

 The customer scans the QR code and is redirected to your website.
-They select to pay with Vipps.
+They select to pay with Vipps MobilePay.

 ### Step 3: Initiate a payment request